cosmofur/EX716/README.md

               for the manipulation of one or two 16 bit numbers.
 For example adding is by default, adding two 16 bit numbers together, while logical jumps can change the PC to a given 16 bit address.
 Addressing modes is the different ways you tell the current OPCODE where that 16b number is in memory.
               For Instructions that require two numbers, the first number will be on the HW stack as the  'Accumulator'.
-              Instructions that do not have an explicit destination for its results will default to saving the result in the Accumulator which is also the top of HW stack.
+              Instructions that do not have an explicit destination for its results will default to saving the result in the Accumulator which is also the top of HW stack.(TOS)

               The Majority of the instructions are a 8 bit opcode (OPT) followed by a 16 bit parameter.(PRM) (For efficiency a read cycle that reads 24 bits as the Instruction Load